Rishang/install-release/README.md

 Progress... ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
 ```

-#### Pull state-templates for installing tools.
+#### Pull state templates for installing tools.

-You can push you state to somewhere like github and use it for your any outher device, to make sync for tools installed via install-release
+You can push your state to somewhere like GitHub and use it for any other device, to make a sync for tools installed via install-release

 ```bash
 ❯ install-release pull --url https://raw.githubusercontent.com/Rishang/dotFiles/main/templates/install-release/state.json